 This means due diligence is required to determine the overall suitability of third-parties for their given task and increasingly, whether they can keep information secure.

 Due diligence is the investigative process by which a third-party is reviewed to determine if it's suitable.
-In addition to initial due diligence, vendors need to reviewed on a continuous basis over their lifecycle as new security risks are introduced over time.
+In addition to initial due diligence, vendors need to review on a continuous basis over their lifecycle as new security risks are introduced over time.

 The goal of any third-party risk management program is to reduce the following risks: